Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Cushing's syndrome may result from elevated endogenous or exogenous sources of cortisol.

-This hormone stimulates the adrenal gland to produce cortisol.
+This hormone stimulates your adrenal glands to produce cortisol and other hormones.

 These new symptoms were concerning for abnormal cortisol secretion and further hormonal evaluation was performed.